helidon-io/helidon/docs/se/webclient.md

 ```

 > [!NOTE]
 > The `passphrase` value on the config file can be encrypted if stronger security is required.
-For more information on how secrets can be encrypted using a master password and store them in a configuration file, please see [Configuration Secrets][configuration-secrets].
+For more information on how secrets can be encrypted using a master password and store them in a configuration file, please see [Configuration Secrets][configuration-se].

 In the application code, load the settings from the configuration file.